Term Frequency: Complete Guide to TF Weighting Schemes for Text Analysis

 Visualization

-Sparsity increases with vocabulary size.
-Left: As we include more rare terms in the vocabulary, the fraction of zero entries grows rapidly.
-Right: Memory savings from sparse storage become more dramatic with larger vocabularies.
-At realistic vocabulary sizes (10,000+ terms), sparse formats use less than 5% of dense storage.
+Memory savings from sparse storage become dramatic at larger vocabulary sizes.
+At realistic scales (10,000+ terms), sparse formats use less than 5% of dense storage.

 The key insight: document length stays roughly constant as vocabulary grows, so the ratio of non-zero to total entries shrinks.
 This is why sparse matrix formats become essential at scale.